-The ADHS is a cost-to-complete program (i.e., sufficient funding is to be provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
+The ADHS was a cost-to-complete program (i.e., sufficient funding is to be provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
+The Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub.
+L. No. 112-141) did not provide dedicated funding for the ADHS, but did make ADHS activities eligible under the NHPP and STP programs.
 The Appalachian Regional Commission (ARC) has programmatic oversight responsibilities, which include approval of the location of the corridors and of State-generated estimates of the cost to complete the ADHS.
-The Federal Highway Administration (FHWA) has project-level oversight responsibilities for the ADHS program.
-If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-to-complete estimate and all Federal requirements have been satisfied, FHWA authorizes the work and disburses the ADHS funds.
-FHWA oversees the construction and accepts the ADHS projects upon satisfactory completion of the work.
+The FHWA has project-level oversight responsibilities for the ADHS program.
+If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-to-complete estimate and all Federal requirements have been satisfied, FHWA authorizes the work with the ADHS funds.
+FHWA provides full oversight of the ADHS and accepts the ADHS projects upon satisfactory completion of the work.